life-itself/community/content/blog/2023/09/20/Praxis-intern-oct2023.md

 Yes?
 Well, we have just the opportunity for you.

 The Life Itself Hub in Bergerac is seeking an intern to join the team from 12th October 2023.
-This position is initially for 3 months, but it has the potential to be extended to 6 months.
+This position is initially for 2 months at a time.

 ## What’s involved?